 – A marine engineering course to understand the basic marine machinery skills- A Diploma or Degree

 – Practical training with real machinery- Ground or hands-on training in workshops, projects, onboard ships etc.

-– Simulation training to enhance the problem solving capabilities
+– Simulation training to enhance the problem-solving capabilities

 – Experience – As stated earlier, practical experience is the best teacher and one should never forget its importance

 Though it is mandatory for a person to have all the “requirements” stated above in order to work on ships, those are also not enough.
 Fulfilling the requirements is just the first step towards successful troubleshooting.
-The right approach to learn and understand the machinery is one of the three important factors seafarers must consider for troubleshooting.
+The right approach to learning and understand the machinery is one of the three important factors seafarers must consider for troubleshooting.
 A healthy approach involves:

 – Knowing your machinery inside-out

 – Learning starting and stopping procedures of engine room machinery thoroughly

 – Reading the maker’s manual for a friendly interface and easy understanding, especially the troubleshooting points